Emik03/Emik.SourceGenerators.Choices/README.md

         => new global::Emik.SourceGenerators.Choices.Generated.Tests.Result<TOk, TErr>(ok);

     /// <summary>
-    /// Creates a new instance of the <see cref="global::Emik.SourceGenerators.Choices.Generated.Tests.Result{TOk, TErr}"/> record struct with the variant <see cref="Err"/> of type <see cref="TErr"/>.
+    /// Creates a new instance of the <see cref="Emik.SourceGenerators.Choices.Generated.Tests.Result{TOk, TErr}"/> record struct with the variant <see cref="Err"/> of type <typeparamref name="TErr"/>.
     /// </summary>
     /// <param name="err">The value to pass into the type.</param>
     /// <returns>The union containing the parameter <paramref name="err"/>.</returns>